L.A. MADE EASY: From Iconic to Eclectic

 Are you new to L.A. and wanting to get a handle on where to go and how to get there?

-Are you coming to L.A. and needing to know the best way to get around to the best places?
+Are you a tourist in L.A. and needing to know the best way to get around to the best places?

 This is your official "One Stop Shop" for attractions, activities, walking tours, restaurants, nightlife, shopping, and hotels.
-Listed sections like Historic Districts and Walking Tours save you time and allow you to focus on areas of greatest interest to you.
-With over 250 listings of what to see and where to go, from the historical (world's oldest movie palace district) to the hysterical (comedy clubs), from the hectic (Hollywood Blvd.) to the rustic (Santa Monica Mountain trails), from the iconic (Beverly Hills) to the eclectic (fairy tale styled houses), there is plenty for EVERYONE to enjoy here!
+Listed sections like Historic Districts and Walking Tours save you time and allow you to concentrate on areas of most interest to you.
+With over 300 listings of what to see and where to go, from the historical (world's oldest movie palace district) to the hysterical (comedy clubs), from the hectic (Hollywood Blvd.) to the rustic (Santa Monica Mountain trails), from the iconic (Beverly Hills) to the eclectic (fairy tale styled houses), there is plenty for EVERYONE to enjoy here!

-If you're drawn to an artsy bohemian beach community vibe, then explore Venice, and enjoy the one of the walking tours described in the guide.
+If you're drawn to an artsy bohemian beach community vibe, then explore Venice, and enjoy the walking tour described in the guide.
 Relish the beach, but want a little more upscale city ambiance?
 Santa Monica is a better choice.
 Are you a film history fanatic and/or live theater buff, one who thrives in hectic, flamboyant surroundings?
 Plant yourself in Hollywood.
 Lean toward less hectic, more upscale with some film history of its own?
-Culver City has Sony Pictures, Culver Studios, and the historic Culver Hotel.
-Love historic architecture, modern state of the art concert halls and arenas, with other close subway distance cultural attractions like Chinatown, Little Tokyo?
+Culver City has Sony Pictures, Culver Studios, and the Culver Hotel.
+Love the modern state of the art concert halls and arenas, with other close subway distance cultural attractions like Chinatown, Little Tokyo?
 Downtown L.A. is the way.
 Prefer a university atmosphere, close to some top museums?
 Westwood or Brentwood may be a better fit.
 Or, want to wrap yourself in posh Southern California celebrity chic?
 Perhaps Beverly Hills is your place.
-Then again, if you want a central location to everything and a stone's throw to Museum Row plus CBS Television Studios, try the Mid-Wilshire district.
+Then again, if you want a central location to everything plus a stone's throw to Museum Row and CBS television studios, try the Fairfax/Mid-Wilshire district.